 \subsection{Chart-specific Vision-Language Model}

 Some methods modify vision-language models for chart-related tasks \cite{han2023chartllama, liu2023mmc} or develop plugin for LLM to understand the chart \cite{xia2023structchart}.
 Matcha \cite{liu2022matcha} extends Pix2Struct \cite{lee2023pix2struct} by integrating mathematical reasoning and chart data extraction tasks, excelling at chart question answering and chart summarization.
 Unichart \cite{masry2023unichart} undergoes multitask instruction tuning for more chart-related tasks, establishing itself as the most versatile and effective chart vision-language model currently available.
 However, these methods have limitations.
-They require task-specific fine-tuning for promising results, risking catastrophic forgetting \cite{xu2020forget,chen2020recall} and sacrificed task generalization.
 Furthermore, these models struggle with mathematical computations, limiting their effectiveness and range of applicable chart types.

 Contrastingly, we propose ChartSFT, the most extensive dataset to date, supporting a wide variety of chart tasks and types.
-We develop ChartAssistant using ChartSFT with a two-stage training strategy, capable of handling diverse chart-related tasks without requiring task-specific fine-tuning.
+We develop ChartAssistant using ChartSFT with a two-stage training strategy, capable of handling diverse chart-related tasks.